Publication in Minerals: Hyperspectral Analysis for Geometallurgy

 Collaborative work at the intersection of imaging and mining

-This paper was born from a collaboration with Alvaro Egana’s team, bringing together expertise in hyperspectral imaging and geostatistical modelling.
+This paper was born from a collaboration with Alvaro Egana’s team at ALGES (Advanced Laboratory for Geostatistical Supercomputing), bringing together expertise in hyperspectral imaging and geostatistical modelling.
+Working with Alvaro’s group was a formative experience – they had been pushing the boundaries of hyperspectral mineral characterization for years, and joining forces meant access to both cutting-edge imaging equipment and deep domain knowledge.
 The challenge we addressed is fundamental to geometallurgy: how to reliably characterize mineral composition from hyperspectral data, accounting for the inherent uncertainty in both the measurements and the mineralogical interpretation.

 Our approach introduces a stochastic formulation for mineral hyperspectral analysis.
 Rather than producing a single deterministic estimate of mineral abundance, we explicitly model the uncertainty through a probabilistic framework.
 This is paired with a hierarchical regression scheme that handles the complex, nested structure of spectral-to-mineral relationships.